About the Test

 - Respiratory acidosis, in which breathing disruption causes excess acidity in the body

 Chloride urine test

-For a chloride urine test, there is significant variation in reference ranges based on a person’s intake of chloride.
+For a chloride urine test, there is significant variation in reference ranges based on your intake of chloride.
 Talk to your doctor to learn more about the reference ranges used to interpret your test.